 And if you wish to verify that a financial advisor or insurance agent you already work with or who has told you about this concept is an Authorized Advisor, email [email protected] and provide their full name and state.

 You may be tempted to discuss this with a financial advisor you know or have worked with and ask if they can help you implement Bank On Yourself.

 If you talk to a financial advisor or insurance person who has not thoroughly investigated this concept, or who is not familiar with the proper way to structure the policy, our experience shows that here’s what he or she is likely to tell you:

 1. “You should never buy that kind of life insurance.”

 Many advisors received little or no training on dividend-paying whole life policies and don’t understand the riders used to super charge the growth of the policy.
 Adding these riders can grow your cash value significantly faster than it would in a traditionally designed whole life policy.

 Most advisors got their training the same place Suze Orman, Dave Ramsey, and 99.9 percent of all advisors got it, and don’t have a clue how the policies used for the Bank On Yourself concept are different.
 As we explained, most industry training programs don’t cover this type of policy at all, partly because so few companies offer it.

-In addition, an advisor who helps a client implement this kind of policy takes a a 50 – 70% pay cut to do it, something not all advisors are willing to do.
+In addition, an advisor who helps a client implement this kind of policy takes a a 50 – 70% pay cut to do it, something many advisors are not willing to do.
 They take this pay cut because 50 – 70% of your premium will typically be directed into a “paid-up additions rider” that turbo charges the growth of your cash value, but pays the agent virtually no commission.